-It is, of course, illegal to drive or operate motorbikes in Vietnam without a valid license.
-Your license from your home country will not be accepted whether or not you have a motorbike endorsement.
+It is, of course, illegal to drive motorbikes in Vietnam without a valid driver’s license.
+Your license from your home country will most likely not be accepted regardless of whether or not you have a motorbike endorsement.

-There are two ways to get a legal license:
+There are three ways to get a legal license:

-- Obtain a 1968 Convention International Driver’s License (IDL) – With a 1968 IDL, your home country’s license with a motorbike endorsement, and insurance, you can legally drive a motorbike in Vietnam!
+- Obtain a 1968 Convention International Driver’s License (IDL): With an IDL, your home country’s license with a motorbike endorsement, and insurance, you can legally drive a motorbike in Vietnam.

-If you are with a tour guide, though, there’s practically no chance you’ll be bothered by police.
-Just another perk of traveling on a tour!
+If you are with a tour guide, though, there’s very little chance of you being bothered by the police.
+Just another perk of traveling on tour!

 Riding a Motorbike Safely in Vietnam

-Riding in an unprotected vehicle is a risky affair whether or not you’re in a developing country.
-In Vietnam, the rules of the road are… confusing at best (what are lanes for anyway?).
-You’ll also be combatting poorly maintained streets and even poorer weather.
+Riding a motorbike is always a risky affair regardless of what country you’re in.
+But in Vietnam, the rules of the road are confusing at best.
+You’ll also be combating poorly maintained roads and unpredictable weather.

-You can still have a safe and rewarding experience with a little bit of upfront preparation.
-Although a reliable tour company will provide you with the necessary gear and training, there are a few extra precautions you might want to take.
+You can still have a safe and rewarding experience with a bit of upfront preparation and planning.
+Although a reliable tour company will provide you with all the necessary gear and training, there are a few extra precautions you may want to consider.

 Motorbike Riding Gear